charparr/parr-thesis/thesis/data_long.md

 ### 4.3 Validation Discussion

 <p>
 The overall errors are quite similar across each year and study area and the MagnaProbe snow depth measurements and the airborne snow depth retreivals have very similar distributions.
 The snow depth dDEM is negatively shifted with respect to the corresponding MangaProbe distribution in the violin plots (Figure 12, Table 1).
 The same plot indicates there is interannual variation in these distributions, but this variation is likely a function of changing MagnaProbe survey strategies and locations.
-The annual magnitude of the snow depth dDEM mean error ranges from 0.12 m to 0.43 m, but error variance is well constrained (annual standard deviation values range between 0.11 and 0.16 m, Table 1).
+The annual magnitude of the snow depth dDEM mean error ranges from 0.11 m to 0.43 m, but error variance is well constrained (annual standard deviation values range between 0.11 and 0.19 m, with 2018 Happy Valley being the outlier, Table 1).
 This consistent amount of variance across years and study areas explains why the error distributions look so similar for each year and study area (Figure 13).
 </p>

 <p>